elymsyr/place-suggestion-api/README.md

 ## Planned Features

 - **Google Maps API Implementation**: Google Maps API will be optional for fast and more accurate results.
 - **Cloud Deployment:** Planned deployment on services such as AWS.
-(This feature has been postponed to a later date due to financial reasons.)
+(The project was deployed on AWS ECS and Lambda but this feature has been postponed to a later date due to financial reasons.)

 ## Usage